 Oral health care is important but also expensive.
 Dental benefits cover routine care and give you financial protection in case you need a costly treatment or procedure.
-Our partners at ConsumerAffairs researched the best dental insurance in Lansing to help you understand how policies work and which providers to choose.
+We researched the best dental insurance in Lansing to help you understand how policies work and which providers to choose.

 Regular, high-quality dental care is important for oral and general health alike, but just one appointment for an exam, cleaning and X-rays can cost hundreds of dollars.
 To get coverage for these visits and other treatments and procedures, many people carry dental insurance in Lansing.